Mayfair (magazine): Paul Raymond Publications era

 The change of ownership and the appointment of Stephen Bleach as editor led to more explicitness, more girl-on-girl material, and a focus on established models, mostly with large-breasted figures.
 The detailed description of the girls' "everyday lives" gave way to explicit descriptions of their sex lives.

 The serious content was gradually dropped in favour of an approach more akin to mainstream magazines such as Loaded, while the male interviewees in Quest were dropped in favour of more extreme female-only contributions, including lesbianism.

 Today, Mayfair is published every four weeks along with fellow Paul Raymond adult titles such as Club International, Escort, Men Only, Men's World, and Razzle.

 Paul Chaplin, also known as Paul Baxendale-Walker, acquired ownership of the Paul Raymond Publications titles in August 2012.

 Mayfair is also sold in digital format.
 Initially this was via the Paul Raymond digital newsstand from 2013 until that website closed.
 Subsequently it has been available digitally from the main Paul Raymond website.

-Bans
+Legal issues

 In common with many soft-core publications, Mayfair was specifically banned in Ireland in 1968, and remained so until successfully appealed along with four other Paul Raymond titles on 21 November 2011.

+For many years, Mayfair occasionally featured models who were 16 or 17 years old, as under the Protection of Children Act 1978, a "child" for the purposes of prohibited "indecent" photographs was someone under the age of 16.
+This was changed to 18 under the Sexual Offences Act 2003, making the relevant pages of past magazines retrospectively illegal as child pornography.

 The March 1987 issue featured a model named Tina Reid, stating she had only recently turned 17 when the pictures were taken.
-When it emerged that she was 15, all copies were withdrawn from UK shops.
+When it emerged that she was actually 15, all copies were withdrawn from UK shops and pulped.
 Nevertheless, Reid later appeared in a number of other glamour magazines (sometimes using the pseudonym of "Trixie Buckingham"), as well as acting under the name Louise Germaine, notably in Dennis Potter's Lipstick on Your Collar and Midnight Movie.